Apellis Pharmaceuticals Q2 2025 Earnings Call Transcript

 Tracy Vineis

-VP - Communications at Apellis Pharmaceuticals
+VP of Communications at Apellis Pharmaceuticals Inc

-Good morning, and thank you for joining us to discuss Apellis' second quarter twenty twenty five financial results.
-With me on the call are Co Founder and Chief Executive Officer, Doctor.
-Cedric Francois Chief Financial Officer, Tim Sullivan Chief Medical Officer, Doctor.
-Caroline Baumel and Executive Vice President of Commercial, David Acheson.
-Before we begin, let me point out that we will be making forward looking statements that are based on our current expectations and beliefs.
+Good morning and thank you for joining us to discuss Apellis' second quarter 2025 financial results.
+With me on the call are Co-Founder and Chief Executive Officer Dr. Cedric Francois, Chief Financial Officer Tim Sullivan, Chief Medical Officer Dr. Caroline Baumal, and Executive Vice President of Commercial David Acheson.
+Before we begin, let me point out that we will be making forward-looking statements that are based on our current expectations and beliefs.
+These statements are subject to certain risks and uncertainties, and actual results may differ materially.
+I encourage you to consult the risk factors discussed in our SEC filings for additional detail.
+Now I'll turn the call over to Cedric.

 Cedric Francois